Real Time (TV channel)

-Real Time (Discovery Real Time until August 31, 2010) is an Italian television channel owned by Warner Bros.
+Real Time (Discovery Real Time until 31 August 2010) is an Italian television channel owned by Warner Bros.
 Discovery EMEA.

-The channel launched on October 1, 2005, becoming the sixth Discovery network to launch in Italy.
+The channel launched on 1 October 2005, becoming the sixth Discovery network to launch in Italy.
 It showed lifestyle programmes targeting a female upper-class audience of 25- to 44-year-olds.
 It features both foreign programmes and Italian programmes produced for the channel.

-On April 7, 2009, the channel adopted a new logo and a new look.
+On 7 April 2009 the channel adopted a new logo and a new look.
 This look had previously been adopted by Discovery Real Time France.

-After becoming the most viewed non-fiction entertainment channel on the Sky Italia platform, on September 1, 2010, it changed its name to "Real Time", and became available both on digital terrestrial and via free-to-air satellite, also joining the Tivùsat platform.
+After becoming the most viewed non-fiction entertainment channel on the Sky Italia platform, on 1 September 2010, it changed its name to "Real Time", and became available both on digital terrestrial and via free-to-air satellite, also joining the Tivùsat platform.

-On November 8, 2010, the +1 version of the channel was born and from February 1, 2012, it also broadcasts in high definition.
+On 8 November 2010 the +1 version of the channel began, and from 1 February 2012 it also broadcasts in high definition.

-On March 13, 2019, definitively closes the SD version on the satellite.
+On 13 March 2019 the SD version on the satellite definitively closed.

-From April 9 Real Time, together with the other free channels of the group, is also available in HD streaming on the Dplay platform.
+From 9 April Real Time, together with the other free channels of the group, became available also in HD streaming on the Dplay platform.

-From March 1, 2019, on Tivùsat, the "HD" and "+1" versions replace the SD version, therefore they become visible to LCN 31 and 131 respectively.
+From 1 March 2019, on Tivùsat, the "HD" and "+1" versions replace the SD version, therefore they become visible to LCN 31 and 131 respectively.

-On December 1, 2020, Real Time +1 was shut down.
+On 1 December 2020 Real Time +1 was discontinued.

 The channel broadcasts both foreign programmes and a few original Italian productions.
 Most acquired programmes were originally produced for the American TLC or the British Channel 4.